IsaacVerm/dancing-cat-spotify/README.md

 * get bpm of currently playing track
 * move servo matching the bpm

+# Running multiple processes at the same time

+An issue arises because two things happen at the same time:

+- the servo switches back and forth on the rhythm of the beat
+- the bpm for each track is fetched every x seconds

+It's best to keep the two separate.
+If this is not the case every x seconds the servo just stops working because the raspberry pi is busy fetching the updated bpm.

+The issue is solved by running a program [in the background](https://raspberrypi.stackexchange.com/questions/45933/running-multiple-programs-at-once).

 # to document

 Make sure to install both RPi.GPIO and gpiozero on python3 (included by default in python2)